What is Oak Wilt?

 Bretziella fagacearum is the scientific name for Oak wilt fungus.
 It was first found in Wisconsin in the late 1940’s and has spread across the central and eastern United States over the last several decades.
 Oak wilt begins as a fungal mat on a dead Red oak that had succumbed to the disease the previous year.
 The mat is hidden under the bark and releases a pungent “fruity” aroma that attracts the nitidulid beetle.
 Once the beetle has come into contact with the mat, the fungus “hitches a ride” on the body of the beetle and when it invades a healthy oak, the fungus begins its spread of devastation.

 All oak species native to North America are susceptible to oak wilt.
-The White Oaks are considered to be highly resistant to the oak wilt fungus, although we now have confirmed infection in Post Oaks, Lacy Oaks and Monterey(Mexican White) Oaks.
+The White Oaks have been considered to be highly resistant to the oak wilt fungus in the past but now it is being recognized that they are only more tolerant and no less susceptible than Live oaks are.
+We have confirmed infections in Post Oaks, Lacey Oaks and Monterrey(Mexican White), and Bur Oaks.
 Red Oaks are the most vulnerable to the disease, dying within weeks of infection.
 This includes Spanish, Shumard, Texas Red and Blackjack Oaks.
 Live Oaks are also very susceptible to the disease.
 They tend to hold the fungus in their systems for months to years due to the continuous growth of the tree, especially during wet seasons.
 This can make identifying the fungus in the tree difficult because it doesn’t always show the classic leaf sign.

 The initial fungus spread is relatively slow and the developing infections are not apparent until the fungus moves into the larger branches and then rapid wilting will occur.